carsondudley1/carsondudley1.github.io/_pages/about.md

 - **Mantis**: A foundation model for infectious disease forecasting that outperforms baselines across 35+ evaluations.
 - **Optic**: A real-time disease surveillance system that combines simulation-pretrained detection models with robust anomaly and seasonality analysis.
 Optic achieves state-of-the-art outbreak detection accuracy and requires no disease- or region-specific training—enabling immediate deployment in low-resource public health departments without tuning.

+I'm currently working on solving some new technical problems with SGNNs and extending their applications into precision oncology.

 📄 [View my CV](/cv/)
 📚 [See my publications](/publications/)